Trusted legal advice since 1733

 21st Century

-With a team of more than 50 solicitors and advisers and nearly 100 staff, based in Reading and Henley-on-Thames, Blandy & Blandy continues to grow.
+With a team of more than 60 solicitors and over 100 staff, based in Reading, Henley-on-Thames and Wokingham, Blandy & Blandy continues to grow.

 In 2015 the firm relocated its second Reading office from the building now known as Forbury Works to 33 Blagrave Street, re-establishing a link with the Blagrave name dating back to 1798.